-4.1 Data Description
+4.1.
+Data Description

-We construct a novel panel data set using a large university's administrative records.
-The administrative data contain monthly retirement plan information, semiannual demographic information, and annual earnings collapsed into bins in order to eliminate the possibility that an individual can be identified.
-Retirement plan information consists of employee and employer contribution rates (as a percent of earnings) to all available retirement savings plans each year.16 Demographic information consists of employee gender, age collapsed into bins (again, to maintain data confidentiality), marital status (which is incompletely collected), hiring year, and category of employment (faculty versus staff).
+The administrative panel data contain monthly retirement plan information, semiannual demographic information, and annual earnings collapsed into bins in order to eliminate the possibility that an individual can be identified.
+Retirement plan information consists of employee and employer contribution rates (as a percent of earnings) to all available retirement savings plans each year.
 To control for financial conditions, we merge in monthly levels and changes of the S&P 500 stock index, inflated to January 2018.

-We use an event study approach to compare voluntary contribution rates of new faculty hired in the five years before versus five years after July 1, 2010, when contribution rates were changed.
-The panel data contain monthly records of approximately 2,832 new faculty hired between 2005-2014.
+We use an event study approach to compare voluntary contribution rates of new faculty hired in the five years before versus five years after July 1, 2010, when contribution rates changed.
+The panel data contain monthly records of 2,832 new faculty hired between 2005-2014.
 In some of our analysis we split the sample by median earnings, resulting in a little over 1,400 new faculty in each group.
 We focus only on contributions in the months of September through May, when faculty receive their full-time pay.
-We exclude a relatively small number of unusual observations.17
+We exclude a relatively small number of unusual observations.